SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 Two ways to prohibit subclassing.

 * make class **_final_**
-* public static factory instead of contructor
+* public static factory instead of constructor
 * another safety feature - methods meant for overriding, don't use within that class..
 That way overriding that method would not change behaviour of any other method.

 ### Item 18 - Prefer interfaces to abstract classes